ArvindYogesh/ansible-examples/README.md

 # ansible-examples
 ansible example
-This is my first anisible examples
+This is my first ansible examples